MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-github-actions/includes/5-exercise-create-github-secret.md

 > * Create an Azure AD workload identity and grant it access to the resource group.
 > * Create GitHub secrets to prepare your workflow to use the workload identity.

-This exercise requires that you have permissions to create applications and service principals in your Azure AD directory.
+This exercise requires that you have permissions to create applications in your Azure AD directory.
 If you can't meet this requirement with your current Azure account, you can get a [free trial](https://azure.microsoft.com/free/?azure-portal=true) and create a new Azure subscription and tenant.

 [!include[](../../includes/cleanup-steps.md)]